Definition and Epidemiology of Pediatric Intussusception

 Some cases of intussusception spontaneously reduce.
 However, most untreated cases ultimately result in death.
 Intussusception progresses to bowel infarction and can result in bowel perforation and peritonitis.

 Most patients recover when the intussusception is reduced in the first 24 hours.
 After the first 24 hours, the mortality rate increases.
+With early diagnosis and appropriate treatment, the mortality rate is less than 1%.
+However, if left untreated, the condition is usually fatal after 2-5 days.

 The recurrence rate following reduction with an air enema is about 9%.